Site réalisé par Laurent Naccache

 Site et logo réalisés par Laurent Naccache

-The Pharmacie du Moulin team hopes you had a good summer.
+The Pharmacie du Moulin team hopes you had a good end of 2021.

-After the festive reunion of this summer, it is a good time to remind again and again that the wearing of the surgical mask or FFP2 and the measures of hygiene and social distancing are not an option nor a gadget, especially if you are traveling or going to crowded public places.
+After the festive reunion of this end of year, it is a good time to remind again and again that the wearing of the surgical mask or FFP2 and the measures of hygiene and social distancing are not an option nor a gadget, especially if you are traveling or going to crowded public places.

 So, it is still and always vital not to neglect these public safety measures.

-The arrival of autumn induces the recall of the influenza vaccination for the period 2021/2022, from october 26.
+The recall of the influenza vaccination for the period 2021/2022, from october 26 is still actuality.

 Vaccination against influenza can be done concomitantly with that against Covid19.
 Thus, there is no need to observe weeks of waiting if you have just had one of these vaccinations to do the other.